-The Ross procedure, which is also known as the pulmonary autograft procedure, is a surgical technique meant to replace a diseased aortic valve.
+The Ross procedure also known as the pulmonary autograft procedure, is a surgical technique meant to replace a diseased aortic valve.
 The procedure involves replacing the person’s aortic valve with a person’s own pulmonary valve.
 The pulmonary valve is next replaced with the person’s own pulmonary allograft.

 The procedure is used more often in children, but its use in adults is controversial.